 Impact Mitigation Measure Action Timing Responsibility native soil or other permeable natural surfaces that have the potential to unearth any evidence of potential archaeological resources.
 In areas of artificial paving, the Qualified Archaeologist shall be present on-site during grubbing, grading, trenching, and/or other ground disturbing activities that have the potential to disturb more than six (6) inches below the original pre-project ground surface to identify any evidence of potential archaeological resources.
 No monitoring of fill material, existing or imported, will be required if the General Contractor or developer can provide documentation to the satisfaction of the City that all fill materials being utilized at the site are either: 1) from existing commercial (previously permitted) sources of materials; or 2) are from private or other non-commercial sources that have been determined to be absent of archaeological resources by the Qualified Archaeologist.
-Provide archaeologist the release of any grading bonds, or prior to the issuance of any project Certificate of Occupancy.
-Once approved, a final copy of the archaeological monitoring report shall be retained in a confidential City project file and may be released, as a formal condition of Assembly Bill (AB) 52 consultation, to consulting Tribes.
-A final copy of the report, with all confidential site records and appendices, will also be
+The Qualified Archaeologist shall maintain ongoing collaborative coordination with the Native American monitor(s) (mitigation measure MM-TCR-1) during all ground disturbing activities.
+The requirement for the construction documents, including demolition plans, grading plans, etc. The Applicant/Owner or Grading Contractor shall provide written notice to the Planning Division, preferably through e-mail, of the start and end of all ground disturbing activities.
+Prior to the release of any grading bonds, or prior to the issuance of any project Certificate of Occupancy, an archaeological monitoring report, which describes the results, analysis, and conclusions of the construction monitoring shall be submitted by the Qualified Archaeologist, along with any Native American monitor's notes and comments received by the Qualified Archaeologist, to the Planning Division Director for approval.
+Once approved, a final copy of the archaeological monitoring Provide archaeologist monitoring report. the release of any grading bonds, or prior to the issuance of any project Certificate of Occupancy. report shall be retained in a confidential City project file and may be released, as a formal condition of Assembly Bill (AB) 52 consultation, to consulting Tribes.
+A final copy of the report, with all confidential site records and appendices will also be